 Before you click that buy button, you need to consider these 5 things when buying a fireplace for your home, space, or business.

-Wood-burning fireplace tends to give off more heat compared to other types.
-While electric, ethanol, gas, and gel fireplaces tend to be more efficient but give off less heat compared to the traditional.
+A wood-burning fireplace tends to give off more heat compared to other types.
+While electric, ethanol, gas, and gel fireplaces tend to be more efficient but give off less heat compared to the traditional ones.

 When choosing the right fireplace for your space, you have to identify if your fireplace will be the main source of heat for your space or just for decor.